Cancel anytime

 History and Background

-Hasbro, Inc. was founded in 1923 as Hassenfeld Brothers, initially a textile remnant business.
-It evolved into a toy and game company in the 1940s and adopted the name Hasbro in 1968.
-Key milestones include the introduction of Mr. Potato Head in 1952 and the acquisition of Milton Bradley in 1984.
+Hasbro, Inc. was founded in 1923 as Hassenfeld Brothers, initially a textile remnants business.
+It evolved into a toy company in the 1940s, gaining prominence with Mr. Potato Head in 1952 and G.I.
+Joe in 1964.
+Through acquisitions and strategic shifts, Hasbro has become a leading global play and entertainment company.

 Core Business Areas